KryptoKyle/mogo/README.md

 Core Value Proposition

- • Centralized Platform: The Mogo platform delivers a best-in-class digital experience, with best-in-class financial products all through one account.
+*Centralized Platform: The Mogo platform delivers a best-in-class digital experience, with best-in-class financial products all through one account.
-• User Experience: Mogo emphasizes a simple and accessible interface.
+*User Experience: Mogo emphasizes a simple and accessible interface.
 Account dashboards for smartphones, tablets and computers are designed to encourage and reward users for maintaining good financial health.

 Target Market